Kowasaki/ForesAI/README.md

 - Nvidia Tegra GPU usage monitoring (If on Jetson platform, you can just use tegrastats.sh)
 - Nvidia NVML GPU usage monitoring (can also just use nividia-smi)

-# Instructions
-If you don't have a model set up, feel free to use this [slightly modified SSD-mobilenetv1 model](https://drive.google.com/drive/folders/1Cwy89QCs3R2dFRxZ85TZJZFBFMtTsl0D?usp=sharing) here.
-You'll need both folders extracted within the "ForesAI" folder.

- My suggestion is to start by running the webcam_benchmark_demo.py from your webcam to see how to use the camera detection API.
-You can also try the video_demo to have the object inference run on a video file of your choosing.
-For other configurations, please take a look at the *_demo.py scripts along with the respective JSON config files for how to use your own camera hardware.
-If using your own model, you will need to tweak the config json within the "demo_configs" folder.

-# Training Tips (TensorFlow):
-You will need the requirements from [TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md)

-Please refer to the detailed tutorial at https://github.com/tensorflow/models/tree/master/research/object_detection for how to use the Object Detection API for training/evaluation

-### Do this before running the api or save it into bashrc:
-#### From tensorflow/models/research/
-##### For nix systems:
-export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim

-##### For windows systems (also from research folder):
-py -3 setup.py build
-py -3 setup.py install

 # Citations
 ## Code